 Broker non-votes (i.e., shares held by a brokerage firm or other intermediary for which its customers have provided no voting instructions on matters for which brokers and other intermediaries lack voting discretion) will have no effect on Proposal 1 since the directors who are elected are those who receive the highest number of affirmative votes.
-Broker non-votes will have no effect on Proposal 2 because brokers may vote uninstructed shares in their discretion with respect to routine proposals such as ratification of the appointment of an independent registered public accounting firm.
+Broker non-votes will not affect Proposal 2 because brokers will be permitted to vote uninstructed shares in their discretion with respect to ratification of the appointment of an independent registered public accounting firm, as well as any other routine proposals brought before the 2013 Annual Meeting.